grepharder/blog/0x03_learning_about_universal_links_and_fuzzing_url_schemes_on_ios_with_frida.md

 </array>
 ```

-If we look [into the code](https://github.com/peter-iakovlev/Telegram-iOS/blob/87e0a33ac438c1d702f2a0b75bf21f26866e346f/Telegram-iOS/AppDelegate.swift#L620) we can see an example of how Telegram uses URL schemes:
+If we look [into the source code](https://github.com/peter-iakovlev/Telegram-iOS/blob/87e0a33ac438c1d702f2a0b75bf21f26866e346f/Telegram-iOS/AppDelegate.swift#L620) we can see an example of how Telegram uses URL schemes:

 ```
 openAppStorePage: {